 The guidelines and instructions are intended to be applied on both male and female casualties.
-To make the reading easier, and instead of writing 'he/she', we opted to use the pronoun 'he' meaning that the guideline or instruction is applicable both for male and for female victims.
+To make the reading easier, and instead of writing 'he/she', we opted to use the pronoun 'he' meaning that the guideline or instruction is applicable both for male and female victims.
 Only if the intervention is specifically applicable to females, we use 'she' in the instructions.

 This manual is limited in describing the guidelines, interventions and techniques in words and pictures only.
-To acquire a practical knowledge it is important to practice these techniques and specifically to practice the basic first aid techniques (e.g. cardiopulmonary resuscitation (CPR), how to put a person into recovery position, etc.) frequently.
-First aid courses organized by the Indian Red Cross Society and the St John Ambulance Association India are ideal opportunities in achieving a clear insight in these techniques and allows to exercise the theory into practice via simulation and on dummies.
+To acquire a practical knowledge, it is important to practice the specific techniques, i.e. basic first aid techniques e.g. cardiopulmonary resuscitation (CPR), how to put a person into recovery position, etc. First aid course organized by the Indian Red Cross Society and the St John Ambulance Association India are ideal opportunities in achieving a clear insight in the techniques and allows to exercise the theory into practice via simulation and on dummies.

-The trained first aider is advised to refresh his first aid knowledge by reviewing the guidelines and techniques regularly in this manual and to practice them very frequently.
+It is advised the trained first aider to refresh their first aid knowledge by reviewing the guidelines and techniques regularly in this manual and to practice them very frequently.